Formula Two: Second revival (2017)

 In 2015, the FIA announced plans to overhaul the Super Licence system, streamlining the qualification criteria and weighting the various feeder series to allow drivers a more linear progress system.
 Included with this were plans for a revival of the Formula Two category, which was given priority over all other categories of competition.
 Further details were published by the World Motorsport Council, revealing plans to model the new Formula Two championship along the same lines as the revived European Formula 3 Championship and the newly introduced Formula 4 category.
 The series will be a part of the FIA Global Pathway.

 Rather than reviving the series by creating a new one where none had previously existed, the FIA chose to rebrand the GP2 Series as the FIA Formula 2 Championship in early 2017.
 Since then, drivers to have graduated to F1 include Charles Leclerc, George Russell and Oscar Piastri.
-All eleven teams run the Dallara F2 2018 chassis, powered by a Mecachrome engine.
+All eleven teams run the Dallara F2 2024 chassis, powered by a Mecachrome engine.

 Other Formula Two series

+Soviet Formula 2 Championship

+The Central Automotoclub of the USSR (CAMK) joined the FIA in October 1956, aiming to develop Soviet motorsport after seeing international races like the British F1 GP.
+In 1959, CAMK introduced a new classification system for racing cars in the USSR.
+However, F2 cars were not part of the 1960 Soviet motorsport championship because there were no suitable stock engines available, and the Soviet Union did not produce specialized racing engines at that time.
+Consequently, it wasn't until 1962 that the F2 category made its debut in Soviet autosport championships.
+Two years later, updated F2 regulations were introduced.
+It wasn't until 1971 that F2 cars started to regularly appear on Soviet tracks, and F2 series were included in Soviet motorsport championships until 1977.

 Japanese Formula Two

 Prior to the Formula Nippon, during the 1.6 L 1967–1971 era, a Formula 2 series championship existed in Japan.
 Japanese teams were building their own cars and engines.
 As for races ran in Europe, the series was simply called Formula 2.
 Amongst the makes, the best known was the Mitsubishi Colt.
 Cars raced with parallel FIA rules, using 1600 cc displacement engines, from 1967 to 1970.

-Japan ran a series known as "Formula 2000" to rules similar to two-litre F2 for several years.
+Japan ran a series known as "Japanese Formula 2000 championship" to rules similar to two-litre F2 between 1973 and 1977.
 Production-based single-cam engines were permitted to run at 2.4 L, but they soon came into line with FIA rules in the mid-1970s.
-The Japanese F2 series ran for two years after the end of European F2, before Japan too adopted a set of regulations very similar to F3000 rules, with the series being known as Japanese Formula 3000 from 1987.
+The Japanese Formula 2 championship ran between 1978 and 1986, before Japan too adopted a set of regulations very similar to F3000 rules, with the series being known as Japanese Formula 3000 from 1987.
 The series is now known as Super Formula, after using the name Formula Nippon from 1996 to 2012.
 Japan also ran a series for full-bodied versions of F2 cars called Fuji Grand Champion Series—somewhat akin to the F5000-based revival of Can-Am.